 | Competitive moat | Replicable with effort | Entity history is hard to fast-track |

 The two approaches are complementary.
-But in the AI search era, knowledge graph optimization deserves a much higher priority allocation than most brands currently give it.
+But in the AI search era, brand knowledge graph optimization deserves a much higher priority allocation than most brands currently give it — because ai engine visibility is directly tied to how completely and accurately the knowledge graph represents your brand.

 Further Reading